 5. Disability Exemption for Ex-Service Member - ex-service members often get discounts of up to 10%

 6. School Tax Relief - refundable property tax credit

 Although each State is different, nearly ALL states offer exemptions based on varying factors.
-Generally speaking, the homestead exemption is based on a fixed monetary amount, such as the first

 How do I get it?

 Some states require that you fill out an application and "prove" that you meet the guidelines.
 In our case, they required a utility bill to "prove" we'd been living in our home.
 Simply go to your local tax office (usually at the City Hall or Town Hall) and request information on property tax exemptions, particularly , the homestead exemption.